ylvan75/portfolio/README.md

 **General**

 * Use `text-transform: uppercase;` instead of writing my text in capital letters in HTML
 * Update the site with my information about myself and my background and so on.
+* Update ARIA if changing the content

 **Header**